 Students are expected to attend regularly and thoughtfully engage in class discussion.
-Be open to relating to the texts we read in various ways (this includes through your lived experience, previous reading, the way you respond to a character, likeable or not, or a particular, unexpected turn of phrase-which you can adapt to your own writing.
-The more you put into the class, the more you will get out of it.
+Be open to relating to the poems, essays, and stories in various ways (this includes through your lived experience, previous reading, the way you respond to a character, likeable or not, or a particular, unexpected turn of phrase-which you can adapt to your own writing.
+Allow your work (and yourself) to undergo a positive change.
+Thoughtful peer feedback and self-reflection are essential to student success in this course.